 - Support with Homeopathy – we used a constitutional homeopathic remedy to support my patient overall, as an individually tailored tonic.
 Adding in daily support remedies that more closely matched the specific Lichen Sclerosus symptoms as she was experiencing them.
 These were chosen and tailored to suit Lucy.
 If 10 women came with Lichen Sclerosus, they may each receive a selection of different remedies to support them in how they were experiencing this condition.

 - Herbal Support – the first herb we used was Milk Thistle.
 We did this for three weeks to help the support the liver generally and its contribution to hormonal balance.
 After this we used Agnus Castus as it is often used to help balance women’s hormonal levels.
 Alongside this we added in Red Clover as this offers a wonderful source of phytoestrogens, helping as our own levels change.
+However, these herbs may not suit every woman with Lichen Sclerosus, and should not be used routinely.
+Different herbs support different aspects of hormonal balancing and need to be tailored to the individual.
+As we can see how Lucy progresses we will adjust the herbs we use accordingly.
 We specifically selected these herbs from a good quality supplier and in liquid tincture forms so that they were well as well absorbed as possible.
 As a very important note, it is crucial that before taking herbs or nutritional supplements you check with a healthcare practitioner if you have any health conditions or are taking any pharmaceutical medications from your doctor or over-the-counter, as they can potentially interact.
 If in doubt, do seek advice.

 - Nutritional Supplements – we also used a good quality mutli-vitamin and mineral supplement, and an essential fatty acid combination.